Cutleast/SSE-Auto-Translator/doc/Instructions_en_US.md

 3. Run the Nexus Mods scan (button 2, see below)
 4. Download and install available Translations (button 3, see below)
 5. Build the Output for the Dynamic String Distributor SKSE Plugin (button 4, see below)
+    - **This must be done everytime after you edited, installed or deleted a translation**
 6. Install the Output folder as a mod (modlist position does not matter) so that the "SKSE" folder lands in the game's "Data" folder

 Now you're ready to play!